A Seasonal Poetry Event

-Submit an original haiku poem related in some way to this year's theme, Urban Nature.
+Submit an original haiku poem related in some way to this year's theme, Hills and Bay.

 What is a haiku?
 A haiku is a very short poem based on a traditional Japanese literary form.
 The Haiku Society of America defines a haiku as follows: “A haiku is a short poem that uses imagistic language to convey the essence of an experience of nature or the season intuitively linked to the human condition”